JazzyKitsune/fronterWidget/README.md

 CSS for fronter widget from https://irys.neocities.org/fronters/

-also the testing HTML file
+Also the HTML file for testing it out